AllianceSoftware/django-allianceutils/README.md

 * Setup
     * Add to `SERIALIZATION_MODULES` in your settings
     * This will allow you to do fixture dumps with `--format json_ordered`
-    * Note that django treats this as the file extension to use; `autodumpdata` overrides this to `.json`
+    * Note that django treats this as the file extension to use

 ```python
 SERIALIZATION_MODULES = {